benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 If you would like to know how to package the *Time Stamper* program into an *Inno Setup* installer, follow the instructions below.

 ### Move the *Time Stamper* executable to the appropriate directory
-Within the *Inno Setup* installer, you are free to bundle whichever files you like alongside the *Time Stamper* program.
+You are free to bundle whichever files you like within the *Inno Setup* installer for the *Time Stamper* program.

 Versions 0.2.0 and later of the official *Time Stamper* release bundle the following files along the *Time Stamper* program in the *Inno Setup* installer:
 * A copy of the *Time Stamper* program's license (*LICENSE.txt*)